jamedeus/plant-tracker/backend/plant_tracker/cache_documentation.md

 ### `old_uuid_{user_primary_key}`
 - Stores UUID of plant/group expecting new UUID
-- Includes database primary key of user that requested to change QR code (avoid collisions)
+- Name includes database primary key of user that requested to change QR code (avoid collisions)
 - Set by `/change_qr_code`
   * Expires in 15 minutes
   * Deleted by `views.render_registration_page` if it receives a request from same user containing a UUID that does not exist in the database